Interactive Model: New Zealand's SDG Performance

 Tab back and forth to view overall goal progress (Goals), or a more segmented version (Indicators) of the goals which reflect specifically relevant data.

-Hover for a Closer Look
+Step Two: Hover for a Closer Look

 Not all SDGs Targets were suitable for this tool, as many are not easily reduced to a numerical indicator or are of greater relevance for developing countries.